justinknguyen/Pi-Guide/Pi-Guide/Pi-Hole.md

 For `Interface settings`, I have "Allow only local requests" checked, but if you notice any devices not being ad-blocked, select "Permit all origins".

-For `Advanced DNS settings`, I enabled the first two check boxes, set the rate-limiting to 2000 and 600, and also enabled conditional forwarding.
-Conditional forwarding allows me to view the name of devices in the client list of Pi-Hole.
+For `Advanced DNS settings`, enable the first three check boxes, set the rate-limiting to 1000 and 60.
+Conditional forwarding allows you to view the name of devices in the client list of Pi-Hole.
 Depending on your router, your IP address will look a little different, but it should be similar to something like this:

 - Local network in CIDR notation: 192.168.50.0/24
   - the format is your router's IP address but with a 0 as the last digit, then add /24.